 Think about your approach.
 Try to be positive.

-Instead of constantly saying “no” or “don’t”, tell your child what she should do.
+Instead of constantly saying “no” or “don’t”, tell your child what they should do.
 For example, instead of saying “Don’t tear the book”, you can say “Books are for reading, not for tearing.
 Let’s read the book together.”

 Distraction is a good way to change children’s behaviour.
 This can be used to guide the child to more appropriate activities or behaviours.
-For example, instead of saying “No, do not touch the TV”, you can distract him by saying “Here is your ball.
+For example, instead of saying “No, do not touch the TV”, you can distract them by saying “Here is your ball.
 Can you roll it to me?”

 4. Give Choices